Harshvdev/last-minute-pilot/README.md

 - **z-ai-web-dev-sdk** as the LLM adapter (single integration point — swap providers in one file)
 - **next-themes** for light/dark mode
 - **TanStack Query** for server state, **date-fns**, **sonner** for toasts

-## License

-Built from the "Last Minute Pilot" architecture spec.